 Age, race, family history, and lifestyle choices such as whether or not you smoke, drink to excess, and maintain healthy diet and exercise habits, all contribute to your chances of developing these cancers.
 If you are overweight, have diabetes or other risk factors and make less-than-optimal choices regarding your health, monitoring changes even more closely is a good idea.

 The goal is to increase early cancer detection, diagnosis, and effective treatments, and ultimately reduce the number of preventable deaths.
-For specific times, when you should see your provider and types of test, read Movember: Men’s Health Awareness.
+For specific times, when you should see your provider and types of test, read Men’s Health Screening Guidelines.